SwiftStudies/SKTiledKit/Documentation/Objects.md

 ### Support for user specified properties

+All properties are copied to the [`userData`](https://developer.apple.com/documentation/spritekit/sknode/1483121-userdata?language=swift) property of the created node.
+In addition the following properties are interpretted and applied:

+ - `strokeColor : Color` is converted to an `SKColor` and set on the node's `strokeColor` property

 No special interpretation of user specified properties is done at this time, however all properties are added to the  [`SKNode`](https://developer.apple.com/documentation/spritekit/skscene) [`userData`](https://developer.apple.com/documentation/spritekit/sknode/1483121-userdata?language=swift) and converted to the appropriate type (see [Properties](Properties.md)).

 ## <a name="polygon">Polygon</a>